Skip to main content

 Common mistakes

-• Ensure the sponsor's signature is on the undertaking to avoid rejection.
+• Ensure the sponsor's signature is included on the form.

-• Include evidence of the sponsor's income to support the applicant.
+• Provide evidence of the sponsor's income to support the applicant.

-• Attach evidence of the sponsor's ability to provide care without public funds.
+• Include evidence of the sponsor's ability to maintain the applicant.

 Used in routes